 According to Genworth Financials' 2021 Cost of Care Survey, the average cost of Assisted Living in Hayfield is $2,983 per month, which is around 23% lower than the Minnesota average of $3,884.
-And if compared to the national monthly average of $4,000, Hayfield residential care home cost is 25% lower.
+And as compared to the national monthly average of $4,000, Hayfield Assisted Living cost is 25% lower.

 Assisted Living rates in Hayfield and the surrounding suburbs depend on multiple factors, including location, level of care, apartment size, and amenities offered in each community.

-The nearest city to Hayfield in terms of distance is Dodge Center, where the cost is $2,983, similar to the Hayfield average monthly assisted living cost.
+The nearest city to Hayfield in terms of distance is Dodge Center, where Assisted Living costs around $2,983 per month, The cost is similar to the monthly median Assisted Living in Hayfield.
 Seniors in Byron pay an average of $2,983 per month, which is similar to per month what their peers pay in Hayfield.

 Apart from assisted living, seniors have multiple care options in Hayfield.
 The senior living you need depends on your required care level and medical conditions.
 For instance, if you require 24/7 medical supervision, a nursing home in Hayfield could be the better choice than Hayfield assisted living care.

 Assisted living communities in Hayfield are designed for seniors who need assistance with ADLs and IADLs.
 And independent living is for active older adults who can live independently.
-Thus, assisted living costs are higher than independent living in Hayfield and lower than more intense medical care options through Hayfield nursing home and memory care facilities.
+Thus, assisted living costs are higher than independent living in Hayfield and lower than more intense medical care options through Hayfield nursing home and memory care facilities in Hayfield.

 Senior living options with different levels of care available in Hayfield are: